maplibre/demotiles/README.md

 ## Demo

-See the live preview at https://demotiles.maplibre.org.
-You can also access the style as JSON for testing in mobile or other style tools.
+See the Live Demos at the following links.
+You can also use the styles as JSON for testing in mobile or other style tools.

 | Style | Live Demo | `style.json`
 | :--- | :--- | :---